gheskett/sm64pc-music-dumper/README.md

 ### Audio Dumping

+- Visit the Sound menu in the file select to access a custom music player implemented for playback convenience.
 - Press the L button to start/stop an audio dump (Mapped to Q on keyboard).
 - The audio will be placed in the same folder as the call to run the executable.
 - An audio dump will automatically be closed after file size exceeds 512MB.